 Somehow, that aspect has remained strong in American Aquarium despite their maturing strides over the last handful of years.
 Their breakout album, Burn.
 Flicker.
 Die., found the band in some kind of unspoken but understood dire straits.
 This propelled the band forward taking them to new heights and into new territory.
 Barham's songwriting still held that conviction and weight, but he'd advanced past vignettes about one-night stands, binge drinking and living the majority of your life in a van.
 Those were all in good fun, but this is undoubtedly a large world.
 Barham proved there was more to American Aquarium than just that.
 He proved there was more to BJ Barham than just that.

 Despite a drastic turn of events last spring when the band behind Barham decided to call it quits after a decade on the road, Barham has returned with a new lineup.
-The newly equipped American Aquarium has been hitting the road much like the former — with a vigorous attack on the road, relentlessly hitting every place they can.
-Along with the lineup change has come a new album, the John Fullbright produced Things Change, tentatively due out later this Spring.
+The newly equipped American Aquarium has been hitting the road much like the former -- with a vigorous attack on the road, relentlessly hitting every place they can.
+Along with the lineup change has come a new album, the John Fullbright produced Things Change.

 14. "Water In The Well"